The translation of this document is outdated.

 for the commencement and performance of commercial activities),

-and also the requirements in relation to the information society
+and also the requirements for information society services

-services specified in laws and regulation are in effect.
-The
+specified in laws and regulation are in effect.
+The co-ordinated

-co-ordinated field does not include requirements in relation to
+field does not include requirements for goods or their

-6) hosting service provider - a provider of the
+6) hosting service provider - a provider of information

-information society service which ensures the storage of
+society services which ensures the storage of the information

-information provided by a content provider upon request of the
+provided by a content provider upon request of the content

 (2) Terms used in the Law:

-2) "association" and "foundation" shall comply with the terms
+2) "association" and "foundation" corresponds to the terms

 "organisation" and "association" used in Regulation (EU)